Homegateway/SmartDeviceTemplate/SDT/schema2.0/docs/SDT_Components.md

 <a name="RootDevice"/></a>
 ### RootDevice
-A *RootDevice* is the description of a (physical) device that may contain optional sub-devices.
+A *RootDevice* is the description of a (physical) device that may contain optional embedded sub-devices.
 It represents the idea an appliance that is addressable on a Home Area Network where one or more sub-*Devices* provide certain functionalities.

 An example is a connected power-strip where each of the sockets can be switched on and off individually.
 The power-strip itself can provide functions such as "all sockets off" and "overall power consumption".